pen1064/localstack-example/README.md

-# example of localstack and pytest
+# meow testing localstack and pytest
+Why localstack?

+It can be expensive to test the whole service on AWS platform

 1. Set up the container